Everest Base Camp Trek - 17 Days

 Day 03: Fly to Lukla (2,880 m) & trek to Phakding (2,640 m)

-Day 04: Trek to Namche (3,440 m)
+Day 04: Trek from Phakding to Namche (3,440 m)

-Day 05: Explore Namche and stay overnight at Khumjung (3,800 m)
+Day 05: Acclimitization day - explore Namche and Khumjung (3,800 m)

-Day 06: Trek to Deboche (3,716 m)
+Day 06: Trek from Khumjung to Deboche (3,716 m)

-Day 07: Trek to Dingboche (4,352 m)
+Day 07: Trek from Deboche to Dingboche (4,352 m)

-Day 08: Rest day at Dingboche.
-Excursion to Nangkartshang Peak (4,855 m)
+Day 08: Rest day at Dingboche | Excursion to Nangkartshang Peak (4,855 m)

-Day 09: Trek to Lobuche (4,920 m)
+Day 09: Trek from Dingboche to Lobuche (4,920 m)

-Day 10: Trek to Gorakshep (5,180m).
+Day 10: Trek from Lobuche to Gorakshep (5,180m).
 Excursion to Everest Base Camp (5,364m) and back to Gorakshep

 Day 11: Morning excursion to Kalapattar (5,640 m; 3-4 hrs), and descend to Pheriche (4,276 m)